 Always try to keep mobile responsiveness in mind when you’re looking for the best Shopify theme for your store.

-Take a look at the great webstore theme by Bika, which offers a very well done mobile experience.
+Take a look at the free Shopify theme Venture, which offers a very well done mobile experience.

 5. Look for Lightweight Shopify Themes